Jameela Jamil Defends Herself Against Viral Accusations Of Munchausen's

 After finding herself the center of public backlash due to her role as judge on Legendary, Jameela Jamil is once again in the eye of a Twitter storm.
 The actress returned to the social media platform Tuesday night to defend herself from accusations that she had been fabricating stories about various injuries and illnesses she claims to have suffered through the years.
-A now-viral Instagram Story accused the actress of having Munchausen syndrom, which is when a person repeatedly and deliberately acts as if they have a physical or mental illness when they are not really sick.
+A now-viral Instagram Story accused the actress of having Munchausen syndrome, which is when a person repeatedly and deliberately acts as if they have a physical or mental illness when they are not really sick.

 Advertisement